TimRensmeyer/OTFFineTune/README.md

  The current version of the code is what could be generously called "research code".
  Meaning its still a mess.
  It currently requires adjusting some settings directly in python files.
- Also I have two versions of the code.
-One for the NequIP model and one for the MACE model because adding stresses and periodic boundaries broke some sections of the initial code which I developed for the NequIP model.
-I can send the other version of the code to anyone brave enough to try to use this version of the code but this will be fixed soon anyway.

 Future Plans:
  I am currently working on cleaning this code base and making it user friendly.